 Welcome to the World Language department of Tenafly High School!
 Students at THS study French, Italian, Mandarin Chinese, and Spanish.
 All students are encouraged to reach their highest proficiency in their language of study as they aim to understand global cultures.

-Tenafly High School is proud to announce the Advanced Placement results for the May 2018 exams.
-100% of all students who took the AP World Language exams achieved a score of '3' or higher.
-100% of students who took the AP Japanese test scored a '5' and 82% of students who took the AP Spanish test scored a '5'.
-The average scores in each language were: French: 4.4, Italian: 4.5, Japanese: 5.0, Spanish: 4.8, and Chinese: 4.0.
+Tenafly High School is proud to announce the Advanced Placement results for the May 2019 exams.
+100% of students who took the AP Japanese test scored a '5' and 88% of students who took the AP Spanish test scored a '4' or '5'.
+The average scores in each language were: French: 4.1, Japanese: 5.0, Spanish: 4.25, and Chinese: 4.4.
 THS celebrates the rigor that is offered in these sequences and thanks the teachers for their hard work and dedication, which result in excellent scores.

 **NJ Seal of Biliteracy Pilot Assessment Information for Junior and Seniors**

 Seniors who wish to achieve the NJ Seal of Biliteracy may take the assessment in December 2018.
 The assessment will take place during unit lunch.
 More information will follow in the coming months.
 11th graders will have the opportunity to sit for the assessment in February 2019.
 Students should see their World Language teacher for information.

 1. What is the NJ Seal of Biliteracy?